jakorostami/expectation/README.md

 5. Clear rejection decisions

 The test controls Type I error at level α (default 0.05) at ANY stopping time.
 No need to specify sample sizes in advance or adjust for multiple looks at the data!

+## Contributing 🤝

+We love contributions!
+Whether you're fixing bugs, adding features, or improving documentation, your help makes `expectation` better for everyone.

+Check out our [Contributing Guide](CONTRIBUTING.md) to get started, and join our friendly community.
+No contribution is too small, and all contributors are valued!

+Want to help but not sure how?
+See our [Issues](https://github.com/jakorostami/expectation/issues) or start a [Discussion](https://github.com/jakorostami/expectation/discussions).
+We're happy to guide you! 🎲✨